johnfr15/lib-web3/AMM/PancakeswapV3/README.md

     }
 ): Promise<void>
 ```
-The withdrawLiquidity function need at least 3 parameters and 4 optionnal;
+The removeLiquidity function need at least 3 parameters and 4 optionnal;

 `signer`: The signer acount that will sign the transaction